Skip to main content

 Summary

-Key elements of Nyx
+The main elements of Nyx

 • Your private Nyx account on the Aztec blockchain: The Aztec blockchain was built to enable private account balances and actions.
 This is where your private account lives, with a balance and actions invisible to everyone else (including us).